Menu

 dispatching hall

-Arrangement office (a building where workers gather and leave for work)
+Arrangement place (a building where workers gather and depart for the workplace)

 dispensary